ethan-ck/Alexandria/Cybersecurity I/Network Architecture.md

 - Intranet, Internet, Extranet
 	- Intra - Within (BC3 Portal)
 	- Inter - Between (BC3.Edu)
-	- Extra - Outside (BC3 and other colleges )
+	- Extra - Outside (BC3 and other businesses that access information, maybe other colleges)

+- DMZ - Screened Subnet

+- Network Access Control (NAC)
+	- Remediation
+		- Something that needs to be corrected
+		- If computer does not pass health checks, it gets sent to a security zone

+- Jump Server
+	- A hardened server that provides access to other hosts
+		- Usually used by admins

 -